int19h/jbomohi/dict/tai'i/comments.md

 clearly designated to mean exactly one of these options and another word is created so as to mean the other.

+## 2014-06-13T07:58:53Z — krtisfranks (comment 1178, on definition 36771, in reply to 1177)

+Re: Generalization or Co-Equal?

+krtisfranks wrote:
+> phenomimes do not generalize ideomime

+*psychomimes